 Learn the "value" of the money as quickly as possible.
 In the beginning, it may be helpful to create a cheat sheet to keep in your purse or wallet that lists the exchange rate in common increments (i.e. $10 U.S. dollars = 7 Euros).

 Watch for student rates that may be available.
-Your ISIC also offers a variety of discounts around the world.
+Apply for an International Students Identification Card, ISIC, which also offers a variety of discounts around the world. http://www.isic.org/

-Be conservative - don't eat out at restaurants for every meal when you can cook in your apartment for a fraction of the price.
+Be conservative - don't eat out at restaurants for every meal when you can shop at local markets and cook in your apartment for a fraction of the price.
 Your school may also have a cafeteria that offers lunch at a subsidized price.

 Shop around - prices are often cheaper in areas not frequently visited by tourists.